 Helping the Middle East build a sustainable energy mix

+Our mission is to help the Region meet its energy demand, diversify the energy-mix and reduce carbon emissions.
 As one of the leading oil and gas production regions for decades, the Middle East has started its energy transition to address the post-oil era.
 In 2017, the UAE launched “Energy Strategy 2050” with the aim to increase the contribution of clean energy to the energy mix from 25% to 50% and to reach Net-zero by 2050.
-Moreover, the Kingdom of Saudi Arabia is looking to produce 30% of its energy from renewables and other sources under the “Vision 2030” development program, with nuclear energy playing an important role.
-Our mission is clear: help the Region meet its energy demand, diversify the energy-mix and reduce carbon emissions.
+The Kingdom of Saudi Arabia is looking to produce 30% of its energy from renewables and other sources under the “Vision 2030” development program, with nuclear energy playing an important role.

 Supporting the energy transition of the region